SolaceLabs/logstash-output-solace/README.md

 ## Building

+You have to do a few steps before you can just build this.
+Namely, you need to have a local copy of Logstash downloaded and built, so that this project can reference a compiled JAR file from it.
+It follows the steps outlined in the Java output plugin example links above. 👆

+1. Download a copy of Logstash source.
+I cloned the 7.10 branch.
+You can get other versions if you want.  https://github.com/elastic/logstash/tree/7.10
+2. Set the environment variable `LS_HOME` to the directory where you saved Logstash.
+E.g. ``export LS_HOME=`pwd` ``
+3. Build Logstash.
+E.g. `./gradlew assemble` from the Logstash directory.  (or `gradlew.bat` if Windows Command Prompt)
+4. In the folder for _this_ project, create a new file `gradle.properties` with a single variable pointing to Logstash's built "core" directory.
+E.g. mine looks like `LOGSTASH_CORE_PATH=../logstash-7.10/logstash-core`  as I have Logstash and this plugin in sibling directories.
+Or can use an absolute path if you want.
+5. You are now ready to compile this project.
+From the output plugin home directory:

 ```
 ./gradlew clean gem
 ```

-Then use the `logstash-plugin` utility in your Logstash distribution to import the generated gem file.
+This will generate a file that looks something like `logstash-output-solace-x.y.z.gem`.
+Use the `logstash-plugin` utility in your Logstash distribution to import the generated gem file.
 Something like:
 ```
 bin/logstash-plugin install --no-verify --local /home/alee/logstash-output-solace-0.0.3.gem
 ```